 The value of the shopping cart among the latter is steadily falling, while clients using applications buy more.
 How can you explain this correlation?
-The increase in the value of the shopping cart in the mobile application may result from getting used to clients with this channel, which can further be enhance by the growing popularity of mobile solutions for e-commerce market.
+The increase in the value of the shopping cart in the mobile application may result from getting used to clients with this channel, which can further be enhanced by the growing popularity of mobile solutions for the e-commerce market.
 On the other hand, decreasing the average value of the shopping cart buyers on auction sites needs a response.
 If you were in that situation, you would have to decide whether to maintain this sales channel as profitable, and if so, the next step would be to take action aimed to improve the situation in this distribution channel.

-What are the effects of cohorts analysis?
+What are the effects of cohort analysis?

 The cohort analysis grows into an important type of marketing tool, indicating the quality and effectiveness of chosen business activities, as well as giving the ability to predict future events.
 It helps to avoid rash and superficial decisions, which often happen when we only rely on general indicators.